 Women and Theatre are the stalwarts of community theatre in the West Midlands.
 Their ground-breaking work, which seeks to use creativity as a tool for discussion and exploration of contemporary issues, is so crucial to the creative landscape of Birmingham.
 W&T’s work is always deeply engaged with the subject matter and their passion and commitment for the people of this beautiful city is admirable.

-Next Generation Producer, mac birmingham
+Next Generation Producer, Midlands Arts Centre

 W&T offer young people the opportunity to express themselves in a variety of creative ways.
 The workshops they provide have presented many of our young people with the opportunity to enhance their learning experiences building upon their emotional, social, physical and cognitive development.
 The effect their work has had on our young people’s self-confidence and ability to work successfully within teams is profound.
 W&T embrace all levels of talent regardless of ability.

 Placement Support Worker, SWIIS Foster Care Ltd